Portable Heat Without a Power Station: What Are Your Options?

 Why This Matters

-When you remove the power station from your heating setup, you reduce:
+When you remove the power station from your heating setup, you can reduce the gear, charging, and planning required for remote heat.

 A self-powering diesel heater still needs diesel fuel and safe exhaust routing.
-But it reduces dependence on external electricity during normal use.
+It reduces dependence on external electricity during normal use, but it does not remove the need for safe installation and operation.

 Safety Reminder